Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 ### Threaded pathfinding

-Whilst it's still not done, in the background I have used [rayon][rayon] to at least compute a few paths in parallel.
+Whilst it's still not done in the background, I have used [rayon][rayon] to at least compute a few paths in parallel.

 ### Render passes